rhiever/rhiever.github.io/resume.md

 I have published over 40 peer-reviewed publications and 17 publications as first author.

-My publications have over 3,000 total citations and an h-index of 19.
+My publications have over 4,700 total citations and an h-index of 21.

 A complete list of my publications can be found on [my Google Scholar page](https://scholar.google.com/citations?user=LU96GEAAAAAJ).

 <hr class="has-background-black" />

-Last updated July 2022
+Last updated January 2023